 ILA offers both paid and unpaid internships throughout the year.
 ILA’s internship program is a terrific opportunity for those studying or interested in leadership, non-profits, marketing, communications, event planning, market research, web design, social media strategy, and data analytics.

-At ILA’s global conferences 1,000+ attendees – of leadership scholars, practitioners, educators, program directors, consultants, students, and other leaders and leadership professionals share and explore the latest in leadership thinking, research and practice.
-The conferences include over 200 high-quality concurrent sessions, thought-provoking keynote speakers, an ongoing exhibit hall, and an Author Meet and Greet reception.
+At ILA’s global conferences 1,200+ attendees – including leadership scholars, practitioners, educators, program directors, consultants, students, and other leaders and leadership professionals – share and explore the latest in leadership thinking, research and practice.
+The conferences include over 400 high-quality workshops, panels, presentations, roundtables and posters; thought-provoking keynote speakers; exhibition times; and networking events including the Leadership Author Meet and Greet reception.